-EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements, includes practices and procedures for minimizing GHG emissions from fuel combustion as described below (EBMUD, 2018a).
-Specifically, EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements, Section 3.4.A, Air Quality and Emissions Control, requires implementation of the following control measures:
+EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements, includes practices and procedures for minimizing GHG emissions from fuel combustion as described below (EBMUD, 2018).
+Specifically, EBMUD Standard Construction Specification 01 35 44, Environmental Requirements, Section 3.4.A, Air Quality and Emissions Control, requires implementation of the following control standard practices:

-- Ensure that line power is used instead of diesel generators at all construction sites where line power is available. - Ensure that for operation of any stationary, compression- ignition engines as part of construction, comply with Section 93115, Title 17, California Code of regulations, Airborne Toxic Control Measure for Stationary Compression Ignition Engines, which specifies fuel and fuel additive requirements as well as emission standards. - Fixed temporary sources of air emissions (such as portable pumps, compressors, generators, etc.) must be electrically powered unless the contractor submits documentation and receives approval from the engineer that the use of such equipment is not practical, feasible, or available.
-All portable engines and equipment units used as part of construction shall be properly registered with CARB or otherwise permitted by the appropriate local air district, as required. - Implementation of standard air emissions controls such as: - Minimize the use of diesel generators where possible.
+- The Contractor shall ensure that line power is used instead of diesel generators at all construction sites where line power is available. - The Contractor shall ensure that for operation of any stationary, compressionignition engines as part of construction, comply with Section 93115, Title 17, California Code of regulations, Airborne Toxic Control Measure for Stationary Compression Ignition Engines, which specifies fuel and fuel additive requirements as well as emission standards. - Fixed temporary sources of air emissions (such as portable pumps, compressors, generators, etc.) shall be electrically powered unless the Contractor submits documentation and receives approval from the East Bay Municipal Utility District Engineer that the use of such equipment is not practical, feasible, or available.
+All portable engines and equipment units used as part of construction shall be properly registered with the CARB or otherwise permitted by the appropriate local air district, as required. - Contractor shall implement standard air emissions controls such as: - Minimize the use of diesel generators where possible. - Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to 5 minutes as required by the California Airborne Toxics Control Measure (ATCM) Title 13, Section 2485 of California Code of Regulations.
+Clear signage shall be provided for construction workers at all access points.

-- Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to 5 minutes as required by the California Airborne Toxics Control Measure Title 13, Section 2485 of California Code of Regulations.
-Clear signage shall be provided for construction workers at all access points. - Minimize the idling time of diesel-powered construction equipment to five minutes. - Follow applicable regulations for fuel, fuel additives, and emission standards for stationary, diesel-fueled engines. - Locate generators at least 100 feet away from adjacent homes and ball fields. - Perform regular low-emission tune-ups on all construction equipment, particularly haul trucks and earthwork equipment. - Implementation of the following measures to reduce greenhouse gas emissions from fuel combustion: - On road and off-road vehicle tire pressures must be maintained to manufacturer specifications.
-Tires must be checked and re-inflated at regular intervals. - Construction equipment engines must be maintained to manufacturer's specifications.
-All equipment must be checked by a certified mechanic and determined to be running in proper condition prior to operation. - All construction equipment, diesel trucks, and generators must be equipped with Best Available Control Technology for emission reductions of Nitrogen Oxides (NOx) and Particulate Matter (PM). - Demolition debris must be recycled for reuse to the extent feasible.
+- Minimize the idling time of diesel-powered construction equipment to five minutes. - Follow applicable regulations for fuel, fuel additives, and emission standards for stationary, diesel-fueled engines. - Locate generators at least 100 feet away from adjacent homes and ball fields. - Perform regular low-emission tune-ups on all construction equipment, particularly haul trucks and earthwork equipment. - Contractor shall implement the following standard practices to reduce greenhouse gas emissions from fuel combustion: - On road and off-road vehicle tire pressures shall be maintained to manufacturer specifications.
+Tires shall be checked and re-inflated at regular intervals. - Construction equipment engines shall be maintained to manufacturer's specifications.
+All equipment shall be checked by a certified mechanic and determined to be running in proper condition prior to operation. - All construction equipment, diesel trucks, and generators shall be equipped with Best Available Control Technology for emission reductions of Nitrogen Oxides (NOx) and Particulate Matter (PM). - Demolition debris shall be recycled for reuse to the extent feasible.